The current coronavirus (COVID-19) situation is affecting how we deal with annual wage reviews.

 The Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 also requires the panel to review a number of transitional instruments.

-Research for the annual wage review is undertaken or commissioned by the Workplace and Economic Research Section of the Commission, and endorsed by a Minimum Wages Research Group.
+Research for the annual wage review is undertaken or commissioned by the Modern Awards, Economics and Research Section of the Commission, and endorsed by a Minimum Wages Research Group.

-The Research Group is made up of a chair from the Workplace and Economic Research Section and representatives nominated by:
+The Research Group is made up of a chair from the Modern Awards, Economics and Research Section and representatives nominated by:

 For information about your wages and pay rates, go to the Minimum wages page on the Fair Work Ombudsman's website.